πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 A string

-int *p is a pointer to int, which stores the memory address of an int variable.
+int *p is a pointer to int, so it stores the memory address of an int variable.

 Q2.
 With int x=10; int *p=&x;, what is the value of *p?